BorisVB/telematic_analysis/README.md

-# telematic_analysis
-Kaggle competition on Telematic Analysis
-The goal of this competition is to identify the signature of a certain driver provided a data sets of 200 routes of this driver.
+AXA has provided a dataset of over 50,000 anonymized driver trips.
+The intent of this competition is to develop an algorithmic signature of driving type.
+Does a driver drive long trips?
+Short trips?
+Highway trips?
+Back roads?
+Do they accelerate hard from stops?
+Do they take turns at high speed?
+The answers to these questions combine to form an aggregate profile that potentially makes each driver unique.

+For this competition, Kaggle participants must come up with a "telematic fingerprint" capable of distinguishing when a trip was driven by a given driver.
+The features of this driver fingerprint could help assess risk and form a crucial piece of a larger telematics puzzle.